conal/quotes/quotes.md

 "Man is not a rational animal; he is a rationalizing animal." - Robert Heinlein

 "Programmers often think they want mechanisms that come from operational thinking.
-Part of the art of API design is saying "no" at the right times, when it's more helpful for the programmers to change their thinking." - Conal Elliott
+Part of the art of API design is saying 'no' at the right times, when it's more helpful for the programmers to change their thinking." - Conal Elliott

 "The mystic has seen that the meaning of being alive is just to be alive.
 That is to say, when I look at the color of your hair and the shape of your eyebrow, I understand that their shape and color are their point.
 And this what we are all here for, as well: to be.
 It is so plain and so obvious and so simple.
 And yet, everybody rushes around in a great panic as if it were necessary to achieve something beyond themselves.
 The funny thing is, they are not even quite sure what they need to achieve, but they are devilishly intent on achieving it." - Alan Watts, Eastern Wisdom, Modern Life: Collected Talks: 1960-1969